• Skip to primary navigation

 When our palate calls for a north Indian meal, my go-to combo is a simple paratha or roti with a dry/wet curry.
 It could be mixed vegetable kadai masala, mushroom tikka masala or even a basic high protein curry like Lobia/Black Eyed Beans curry.

 But, when I feel very lazy and want something quick yet tasty, nothing can beat a simple aloo gobi/potato-cauliflower curry.
 Making it in a pressure cooker is a faster and easier way to put dinner on the table in a jiffy!
-All you need is some basic spices (which I am sure everyone has in their pantry) and of course tomatoes and onions.
+All you need are some basic spices (which I am sure everyone has in their pantry) and of course tomatoes and onions.

-BASIC INGREDIENTS NEEDED FOR ALOO GOBI:
+BASIC INGREDIENTS NEEDED FOR PRESSURE COOKER ALOO GOBI:

 Most north Indian curries have a basic onion-tomato curry paste which gives body and a bit of gravy to the dish.
 I have made a paste of onions, garlic, ginger and green chilies/Serrano.